iza-institute-of-labor-economics/gettsim/docs/geps/gep-06.md

    ```

    Adding a function that changes over time always means making changes in two
-   completely unrelated places, it is very easy to get this wrong.
+   completely unrelated places.
+It is very easy to get this wrong.

    A future implementation may look something like: